dbohdan/unflattener/README.md

     c:\Python27\python.exe setup.py install

-You should then be able to run Unflattener with the command `unflatten`.
+You should then be able to run Unflattener from the Command Prompt with the command `unflatten`.
 If you don't have the Python 2.7 scripts directory added to your `%PATH%`, try

     c:\Python27\Scripts\unflatten.exe